 The first thing you notice is the exterior wall — reconstructed, of course, so you can’t be sure of how it originally looked — but as best they figure it had this lovely pattern of white rock punctuated by round black rocks that stick out.

 The entrance is guarded by this long rock with carvings of spirals.
-This apparently helped protect it from looting over the years as people were afraid to cross the rock and run afoul of whatever supernatural being(s) they feared — God, god, spirits.
+This apparently helped protect it from looting over the years as people were afraid to cross the rock and run afoul of whatever supernatural being(s) they feared — God, gods, spirits.

 You have to be on an official tour to enter the structure.
-You can only go in for ten minutes and photos are forbidden, which was kind of a relief because it meant I was wholly undistracted.
+You can only go in for ten minutes and photos are forbidden, which was kind of a relief because it means you’re wholly undistracted.
 You have to squeeze through a narrow stone passage before popping out into the interior room.
 It’s decorated with more spirals as well as diamond and triangle shapes.
 After we had a good look around, the tour guide arranged us expertly by height so we could all see, and then turned off the lights and turned on a simulated beam that shot into the room through a special window over the entrance.
 This is how light enters the interior during the winter solstice.
 It gave me goosebumps.

 We had lunch at the surprisingly delicious museum cafeteria, including some Junk Food of the Week-worthy Roast Beef and Irish Stout potato chips.
 They didn’t taste very much like roast beef or stout to me, but they were pleasantly spicy.